-Internal Medicine Interview Station 1: Portfolio
+Internal Medicine Interview Section 1: Portfolio

 - Spend time re-reading old audits, presentations and publications.
 Anything included in your Portfolio may be discussed by the interviewers and it is important that you can recall data and results from projects you undertook several years previously